2214 Tar Kiln Drive, (910) 433-1018

 Office Hours: Mon.-Fri.
 8 am-5 pm

 Whether you want to take a stroll on the one-mile border trail through the wetlands to Bones Creek, play a game of soccer with friends, or have a family picnic, Lake Rim Park offers something for everyone.
-An assortment of outdoor amenities, including picnic areas, horseshoe pits, walking trails, tennis courts, sand volleyball courts, athletic fields, natural areas, a Native American themed garden, and children’s playgrounds are here for you to enjoy.
+An assortment of outdoor amenities, including picnic areas, horseshoe pits, walking trails, tennis courts, sand volleyball courts, athletic fields, natural areas, and children’s playgrounds are here for you to enjoy.
 All facilities are open to the public on a first come, first serve basis unless they are reserved.
 To find out how you can reserve a picnic shelter or athletic field for your special event contact the park office.
 Well-behaved, furry family members are welcome to enjoy a walk around the park too, but they must be on a leash and under your control at all times.
 THANK YOU FOR CLEANING UP AFTER YOUR PETS!!

 All programs will meet at the Gillis Information Center unless otherwise noted.
 You must pre-register for all programs.
 Register early; space is limited in most classes.
 If enrollment is low the class will be cancelled.
 Please contact the park office if you would like to receive a copy of our monthly newsletter with updated program information or follow us on Facebook at www.facebook.com/fcprnature.